• Home /

 How to pronounce it: “HUHD”

-The Department of Housing and Urban Development manages national housing policies and programs.
-Among other roles, it improves and develops America’s communities, enforces fair housing laws, and offers housing assistance to homeowners.
+The Department of Housing and Urban Development manages national housing policies, enforces fair housing laws, and provides housing assistance.
+HUD’s mission is to build strong, sustainable, and inclusive communities with affordable homes for all.

 REO: Real Estate Owned